synaptic-cleft/musescore-tutorial/README.md

 Note: I could have written this as one string but used a new line in the representation to indicate the switches in note durations.

-Remember: Always first select the duration and insert the pitch afterrwards!
+Remember: Always first select the duration and then the pitch!

 The switching between rhythm and pitch can be mentally exhausting.
 If you need to insert music which has a lot of rhythmic changes, you may prefer inserting the durations first and adjust the pitches later.
 You can try to insert the alto part this way: First focus on the duration and instead of adding the correct pitch, always use the same pitch.